 Optional Practical Training for F1 Students

-F-1 students who graduate from a U.S. institution are eligible to seek employment called Optional Practical Training (OPT) in order to "practice" what they have learned during their studies.
+F-1 students who graduate from a U.S. institution are eligible to seek employment called Optional Practical Training (OPT) to "practice" what they have learned during their studies.
 OPT is defined as temporary employment directly related to a student's field of study.
-During OPT, a student remains as F-1 status.
+During OPT, a student remains on F-1 status.

 In addition to being directly related to their major, the OPT job must be comparable to the level of the degree earned.

 - For example:

 - If a student earned a Bachelor's degree, the position must require the minimum of a Bachelor's degree (an entry-level position) and may not have a high pay level.

 - If a student earned a Master's degree, the position must require the minimum of a Master's degree.
 A student who completes a Master's degree may expect to earn a higher pay level than a Bachelor's degree holder and would likely be in a position that has more responsibility and authority.

 To be eligible for OPT, a student must:

 - Be in legal F-1 immigration status

 - Be a full-time student for at least one academic year before applying for OPT and must attend the mandatory OPT session hosted by the International Programs Office